-Pirates will often hack an application (by removing AppStore DRM protection) and then redistribute it for free.
-Unity comes with an anti-piracy check which allows you to determine if your application was altered after it was submitted to the AppStore.
+A common way of hacking an application is by removing the AppStore DRM protection and then redistributing it for free.
+Use Unity’s anti-piracy check to find out if your application was altered after it was submitted to the AppStore.

 You can trigger a vibration by calling Handheld.Vibrate.
-However, devices lacking vibration hardware will just ignore this call.
+Devices without vibration hardware ignore this call.

-Mobile OSes have built-in activity indicators, that you can use during slow operations.
-Please check Handheld.StartActivityIndicator docs for sample usage.
+Mobile operating systems have built-in activity indicators you can use during slow operations.
+See the documentation on Handheld.StartActivityIndicator docs for examples.

-Unity iOS/Android allows you to control current screen orientation.
-Detecting a change in orientation or forcing some specific orientation can be useful if you want to create game behaviors depending on how the user is holding the device.
+You can control the screen orientation of your application on both ios and Android devices.
+Detecting a change in orientation or forcing a specific orientation is useful for creating game behaviors that depend on how the user is holding the device.

 |Portrait||The device is in portrait mode, with the device held upright and the home button at the bottom.|

 |PortraitUpsideDown||The device is in portrait mode but upside down, with the device held upright and the home button at the top.|

 |LandscapeLeft||The device is in landscape mode, with the device held upright and the home button on the right side.|